 3.1 Data

 We used the Taiwan Youth Project (TYP), a panel dataset of students and parents from Northern Taiwan, collected since 2000.
 The original sample consisted of 5,541 students from a 7th and 9th grade cohort, aged around 13 and 15, respectively.
-Respondents were sampled from 162 classrooms, within 40 schools, within three regions (Taipei city, Taipei county, and Yilan county).
+Respondents were sampled from 162 classrooms, within 40 schools, within three regions (Taipei City, Taipei County, and Yilan County).
 We used both student- and parent-reported information, from survey waves 1 and 4 (in wave 4, students were in the first and final year of high school for the younger and older cohort, respectively).
 The final sample with all relevant information was 2,893.

 3.2 Measurements